Water temperature in Hamamatsu

 64.3°FSea water temperature in Hamamatsu today

-As of now, in Hamamatsu, the water temperature is 62.4°F. Swimming in water of this temperature is generally concidered to be cool, and most people won't really enjoy it.
-Today's reading is 2.7°F lower than the average recorded on this particular day in recent years.
-Since yesterday, there was a slight increase in temperature.
-This indicates a warming trend over the past day.
+As of now, in Hamamatsu, the water temperature is 80.6°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 0.4°F higher than the average recorded on this particular day in recent years.
+The sea temperature remains approximately unchanged from yesterday.
 According to the forecast, we expect the temperature to fall a bit.Recent sea temperature and forecast

 The water temperature today is above average for the last two weeks, showing a small increase in temperature.
-It is also close to the historical minimum temperature for this date.
-The maximum temperature recorded for this date was 65.9°F on 2015, while the historical minimum was 62.8°F on 2021.
+It also aligns closely with the historical average temperature for this date, indicating a typical climate pattern.
+The maximum temperature recorded for this date was 84.3°F on 2024, while the historical minimum was 76.5°F on 2015.

 Daily water temperature in Hamamatsu